facelessuser/pymdown-extensions/docs/src/markdown/extensions/snippets.md

 ## Overview

 /// warning | Not Meant for User Facing Sites
-Snippets is meant to make including snippets in documentation easier, but it should not be used for user facing sites that take and parse user content dynamically.
+Snippets is intended for documentation/static content workflows and **must not** be used to render untrusted/user-supplied content dynamically (public-facing sites, user comments, wikis, etc.).

+**Security note:** enabling features like **URL Snippets** (`url_download`) can cause the renderer to make outbound HTTP requests to arbitrary URLs (including localhost/internal networks), which can lead to SSRF-style risk in unsafe deployments.

+See [Security Considerations](#security-considerations) for details and concrete examples.
 ///

 Snippets is an extension to insert markdown or HTML snippets into another markdown file.
 Snippets is great for